ur369eth/ur369.eth/README.md

 ### Sign Verification Process

-To sign, the user enters their Sign key, and the Keccak-256 hash is regenerated.
+The user enters their Sign key, and the Keccak-256 hash is regenerated.
 This hash is then compared against the stored data on the blockchain.
 A new Wallet signature is created and verified on-chain.

 ### Rationale for selecting Dilithium-Crystals among other NIST-recommended algorithms